-It is now obvious from the Plot Na that the dependence of speech rate on the length of an utterance is non-linear.
-To avoid notorious inaccuracy of models’ predictions, it is necessary to transform the data.
+It is now obvious from the Plot 4, that the dependence of speech rate on the length of an utterance is non-linear.
+To avoid the notorious inaccuracy of models’ predictions, it is necessary to transform the data.
 One of the most convenient ways to do so that preserve the ability to straight forward interpret a model’s parameters is logarithmic transformation.
 This transformation for each value returns its natural logarithm.
-Plot N represents the results of this transformation, applied to values of lengths of utterances (different colours mark different participants).
+Plot 5 represents the results of this transformation, applied to values of lengths of utterances (different colours mark different participants).

-Plot N. Dependency of speech rate on logarithmically transformed length of an utterance.
+Plot 5.
+The dependency of speech rate on logarithmically transformed length of an utterance.